 2017 marks the tenth anniversary of me exploring Los Angeles for my online series, California Fool’s Gold.
 For the occasion, I’ve turned to fellow explorers to see where they’d want to go and published my accounts on my newer series, Urban Rambles.
-My friend Machiko and I recently explored Mid-City but she suggested another ramble, which sounded good to me.
+My friend Machiko Yasuda and I recently explored Mid-City but she suggested another ramble, which sounded good to me.
 Her first suggestion was Leimert Park — a South Los Angeles neighborhood which I’ve always quite liked and which I encourage people to explore — but one which I several years ago, after crossing paths at a Metro bus, assured rapper Self Jupiter that I’d explore with him as my local guide.
 Machiko’s second suggestion was the malls of Koreatown which I thought was a fantastic idea, even if I can’t exactly articulate why.

-I hated malls as a kid — especially the Columbia Mall — I suppose in large part because that’s where the kids that I disliked (and who disliked me) preferred to spend there free time.
+I hated malls as a kid — especially the Columbia Mall — I suppose in large part because that’s where the kids that I disliked (and who disliked me) preferred to spend their free time.
 Also, aside from the arcade and cinema, it was hard for me to imagine anything more boring than drinking Orange Julius and walking from boring boutique to boring boutique.
 I even claimed to have an undiagnosed disorder which caused my joints to fail upon entering any indoor shopping center.

-Out of contrarianism which I championed my hometown’s older, struggling malls, namely the (now demolished) Biscayne Mall and the Parkade Plaza — which by the late 1980s counted on tenants like insurance offices, a model train shop, a Montgomery Ward, and a DMV office to keep the lights on.
+Out of contrarianism, I championed my hometown’s older, struggling malls, namely the (now demolished) Biscayne Mall and the Parkade Plaza — which by the late 1980s counted on tenants like insurance offices, a model train shop, a Montgomery Ward, and a DMV office to keep the lights on.
 Honestly, both of those malls were lame — but unlike the Columbia Mall, no one mistakenly thought that they were cool or glamorous.

-Nowadays it seems like no mall is cool (unless you’re in the Philippines) and the sorts of people to whom they formerly appealed now prefer the faux-dowtowns of the Grove, the Americana at Brand at Glendale, , Atlantic Times Square, and even, in the view of some, DTLA.
+Nowadays it seems like no mall is cool (unless you’re in the Philippines) and the sorts of people to whom they formerly appealed now prefer the faux-downtowns of the Grove, the Americana at Brand at Glendale, Atlantic Times Square, and even, in the view of some, DTLA.
 “DTLA,” although it stands for “Downtown Los Angeles,” isn’t exactly the same thing, in the way that “LA” isn’t the same place as “Los Angeles.”
 “K-Town” and “Koreatown” are though, I think.

 I didn’t really get a sense of how malls are regarded on my recent vacation to Korea.
 To be honest, it’s not something that crossed my mind, although when I sort through memories I can point to a couple which result from experiences within various malls of Seoul and Busan.
 In both cities, malls seemed not to occupy a distinct space in the vast, urban retail landscape.
 More memorable are the businesses which often occupy the bottom floors of gleaming mixed-use highrises, the subway stations which each host a variety of retail (and non-retail) spaces, and even the sidewalk vendors, such as the one in Jongno from whom I procured the cat-themed handkerchief I used to mop the sweat from my brow as I waited for Machiko at the subway station.